RJ-Russell/LinuxServerMonitoring/README.md

 # LinuxServerMonitoring
 Simple Web App to monitor basic system information.

-This program assumes that node and npm are installed.
+This program assumes that node and npm are installed and that a web server has been set up and properly configured.

 ## Installation
 1. Clone the repo and cd into directory.